Run (2020 Indian film): Production

 Run was originally intended to be a web series for Aha.
 It was planned as an 8-episode series with each episode spanning 20 minutes.
 However Allu Aravind, who is a part of Aha's team, believed that Run should be an original feature film.

 Principal photography took place for 24 days, between October and November 2019.

 Release

 The film was released directly on the OTT platform Aha, on 29 May 2020.

 Reception

+Run received mixed reviews from critics.
 Sangeetha Devi Dundoo of The Hindu, called the film "A lacklustre psychological thriller."
 While praising Navdeep's performance, Dundoo stated that the screenplay was predictable and could have been better executed.
-The Times of India gave the film one-and-a-half stars out of five and heavily criticized the film for its incoherent script and a poorly-written screenplay.
+The Times of India heavily criticized the film for its incoherent script and a poorly-written screenplay.
 Pratyush Parasaraman writing for the Film Companion, also gave a negative review for the film.
+However, the film became one of the most streamed Telugu films till date.